knokbak/Birb/README.md

 ## About
 Birb.js is a simple, yet powerful [Discord API](https://discord.dev) wrapper for [Node.js](https://nodejs.org).
 With just a few lines of code, you can get a Discord bot connected to the API.
 **Birb.js is still in development.
-It is highly recommended you don’t use it until it’s ready.**
+It is highly recommended you DO NOT use it until it’s ready.**

 ## Links
 [Documentation](https://birb.js.org/)